What is your full title?

 What does your average week look like?

 How is the legal department structured and how many lawyers do you have in-house?
-Do they specialize in certain areas?

 How much a part of your job are compliance functions?